 - Non-SLU Personnel Not Covered By Subaward: All other Non-SLU individuals responsible for the design, conduct, or reporting of research (if a Non-SLU individual is not identified as senior/key personnel, then the Principal Investigator must determine whether the Non-SLU individual is responsible for the design, conduct or reporting of research).

 How do I know if I have a Financial Conflict of Interest that needs to be disclosed?

 All faculty, staff and students (except undergraduates) involved in research at Saint Louis University must submit a yearly Financial Conflict of Interest Disclosure Form, whether or not an actual conflict of interest exists.
 If the office of Responsible Conduct of Research finds that your disclosure results in a potential conflict that needs to be managed, you will be contacted for further information and instruction.

 How do I complete an annual Financial Conflict of Interest Disclosure Form?

 Please click here for instructions to submit your annual disclosure.

-If I have a Finaical Conflict of Interest, who decides what needs to be done?
+If I have a Financial Conflict of Interest, who decides what needs to be done?

-If you are found to have a Financial Conflict of Interest, your case will be reviewed by the Saint Louis University Financial Conflict of Interest in Research Committee (FCOIRC).
-The FCOIRC meets monthly, and decides on appropriate management plans for individual cases.
+If you are found to have a Financial Conflict of Interest, your case will be reviewed by the Saint Louis University Conflict of Interest in Research Committee (COIRC).
+The COIRC meets monthly, and decides on appropriate management plans for individual cases.
 Appropriate management plans ensure the reduction, management, or elimination of the conflict.